The path and experiences that led me here.

 Years passed.

 Then my husband developed high blood pressure.
-Through my education in acupuncture and Eastern medicine, I had come to understand that the likely cause for his hypertension was internal inflammation.
+My education in acupuncture and Eastern medicine, taught me that the likely cause for his hypertension was internal inflammation.

 I’m embarrassed to say this, but at the time I didn’t really know how extensive and damaging internal inflammation can be.
 I began to research it.
-I talked with and consulted my trusted teachers and heard a lot of buzz about the Paleo diet.
-This approach required eliminating grains from the diet which seemed a bit extreme, especially since I baked bread regularly and enjoyed it.
+I talked with trusted teachers and heard a lot of buzz about the Paleo diet.
+This approach required eliminating grains from the diet which seemed a bit extreme, especially since I baked bread regularly and enjoyed these baked goods.

 But I was willing to try it.
 And the results were amazing.